 Outside the mosque, we saw a handful of lion sculptures that eventually led us to a balcony overlooking the capital’s majestic skyline.

-Located on a hill, there’s no doubt that from the citadel can you only get unprecedented views of the city.
+Located on a hill, there’s no doubt that only from the citadel you can get unprecedented views of the city.
 That high tower sticking out a little bit off-center on left, is the Cairo Tower, the tallest structure in Egypt.

 There is so much more to see but that two mosques already ate up a huge chunk of our time.
 Anyway, our next stop was the Museum of Egyptian Antiquities where we “met” a lot of preserved dead aka mummies.
 Goosebumps!
 We also had an amazing time checking out King Tut’s jaw dropping treasures.
 It’s no surprise that my brain started to feel overloaded with so much information because there is sooooo much to know and see.
 I began to stop listening to our tour guide after an hour, because every corner, he’s showing and telling us something I can no longer store in my head.
 The Egyptian history is so long that it takes time for someone to fully understand and remember chronologically.
 In the first floor alone we spent a long time looking at artifacts–a day isn’t enough to see everything, what more that we spent only a few hours!
 It’s sad that our cameras weren’t allowed inside.